 Water is provided either by public water supply (public or private systems with public access) or is self-supplied (for example, private drills).
 While the share of the public water supply sector in total water abstraction depends on the economic structure of a given country and can be relatively small, it is nevertheless often the focus of public interest, as it comprises the water volumes that are directly used by the population.

 At European level, households and the manufacturing industry (as defined by section C of the classification NACE Rev. 2) are both important users of water.
-However, their relative share varies greatly among European countries: while in the Netherlands, Sweden and Belgium there is a clear (2-5 fold) dominance of water use by the manufacturing industry compared to the use by households (reflecting in part the relative importance of manufacturing industry in the economy of these countries), it is almost equal in Bulgaria, Germany, and Croatia.
+However, their relative share varies greatly among European countries: while in the Netherlands and Belgium there is a clear (3-4 fold) dominance of water use by the manufacturing industry compared to the use by households (reflecting in part the relative importance of manufacturing industry in the economy of these countries), it is rather equal in Bulgaria and Turkey.
 In contrast, in countries with a dominance of the service sector and less industry, the water use by households can outweigh the use by manufacturing by far: Cyprus (23-fold use by households compared to NACE C), Latvia and Malta (both 8-fold) and Greece (6-fold) are prominent examples among the EU Member States.

 Self and other water supply is a major source of water for the manufacturing sector in several EU Member States as highlighted in Table 4.
-In the Netherlands, for example, self and other water supply accounted for 3 183 million m³ of water use in 2018, while public supply only accounted for 132 million m³.
-Similarly in Germany, where the figures were 4 036 million m³ (2017 data) and 338 million m³, respectively (2014 data).
-Likewise, the volume of water use from self and other water supplies was 39 times as high as that from public supply in Poland (2018 data), 28 times in Latvia (2018), and 38 times in Turkey (2018).
+In the Netherlands, for example, self and other water supply accounted for 3 102 million m³ of water use in 2019, while public supply only accounted for 145 million m³.
+Similarly in Poland, where the figures were 622 million m³ and 21.2 million m³, respectively (2020 data).
+Likewise, the volume of water use from self and other water supplies was 35 times as high as that from public supply in in Latvia (2020), and 58 times in Turkey (2020).